Why Study IP Law at the MIPLC?

 - Specialized and fully-accredited, and intensive

-- Suitable for law graduates and students with other backgrounds alike
+- Suitable for lawyers, science/ engineering graduates and students with other backgrounds alike

 - Taught entirely in English